King Ferry, New York

 King Ferry is a hamlet in the town of Genoa, Cayuga County, New York, United States.
 The community is located at the intersection of New York State Route 90 and New York State Route 34B, 16.4 mi north of Ithaca.
 King Ferry has a post office with ZIP code 13081, which opened on December 15, 1807.
 King Ferry sits along Cayuga Lake, which is part of the Finger Lakes.

 History

-The "King Family" ran a ferry (hinting its name) across Cayuga.
+The "King Family" ran a ferry (hencing its name) across Cayuga.
 The terminal was named "King's Ferry Station" and the post office which opened around in 1807.

 Name

 King Ferry was named for the King family.

 Northville

 Northville was King Ferry's former name, used until 1827.